lutzilutz/TraficCERN/README.md

 ## Environment

-The simulation is running on C++ (version c++11).
-We are both running on Ubuntu and working with Geany.
+The simulation is running on Java (version 1.8).
+We are both running on Ubuntu and working with Eclipse.

 ## Model